AblionGE/puppet-openshift-origin-example/README.md

     sudo oo-admin-ctl-district -c add-node -n small_district -a sudo oo-admin-ctl-cartridge -c import-node --activate

-Now you should be able to access Openshift through your favorite web browser on https://192.168.56.10 (or the ip you have set in the Vagrantfile)
+Now you should be able to access Openshift through your favorite web browser on https://192.168.56.10 or https://localhost:2443 (or the ip you have set in the Vagrantfile)

+When you create an application, 192.168.56.10 is directly linked to this application.
+You need to go on https://localhost:2443 to access the Openshift console and to manage your apps.

+The login account is hardcoded in the openshift class and is
+- username : demo
+- password : changeme

+# Tricks
+On your guest host, you can execute

+    rake

+to see all command in the Rakefile